Budget Driver (BGT)

 Funds over which the UW has significant discretion.
 Composed of: State appropriations (tax support) and

 Operating Fee revenue (portion of tuition).
 GOF expenditures are subject to State of Washington and internal UW policies and procedures.

-The UW receives grant and contracts whose use is restricted to the purposes outline in the grand and contract.
+The UW receives grants and contracts whose use is restricted to the purposes outlined in the grant or contract agreement.

 The Enterprise Reporting Initiative (ERI)

 ERI seeks to ensure a consistent and cohesive approach to UW data reporting efforts.
 This program produces reports across all data areas (student, finance, human resources, and research) to meet central and local needs.
 It defines data needs, creates institutional data definitions, prioritizes and develops reports, and provides online access to reports and definitions.

 Web-based front end to input and research employee information.
 This system has the same information as HEPPS but in a web format.

 Payroll System (HEPPS)